simveit/simveit.github.io/_posts/2024-10-05-bigram-jax.md

 The next step is then to implement the loss.
 For that we will simply extract the probabilities for the given weights matrix and the training examples x, give that as an argument to the forward function.
 Then we will extract the probabilities which our model gives us for the ground truth.
 Take the negative of the logarithm of that and the mean of that over all samples in our training data.
 Our updating step will then be the familiar gradient descent algorithm.
 We will calculate using JAX's inbuilt grad function the gradient of the loss over the weights and then use that to make a small step into the negative direction.
 Which will minimize the loss.
 Our training step consists simply of calculating the loss and updating the weights.
+Note that we jitted the training step to perform just-in-time compilation which will increase the performance of our model.
 ```python
 def train(weights: Weights, X_train: jax.Array, y_train: jax.Array, X_val: jax.Array, y_val: jax.Array, learning_rate: float, N_EPOCHS: int) -> Weights:
     """